 Embed codes can't be added to Cover Page background videos.

 If this doesn't work and there's no problem with the embed URL or code (like a typo), it's likely that the video host doesn't support the oEmbed standard.
-For these videos, you can add an embed code to a Code Block instead.
-Custom code like this falls outside of the scope of Squarespace support.
+If you can't upload it to a service that supports oEmbed, paste the code into a Code Block.
+Note that custom code like this falls outside of the scope of Squarespace support.